Quick Links

 At St. Edward’s we believe the purpose of education is to enable and nurture every child to thrive and become the person they are capable of being, experiencing a full life in mind, body, heart and spirit.
 St. Edward’s is a caring, ‘distinctively Christian’ community with a love of learning where children achieve their potential, are confident in themselves and their abilities and are set on a positive path for life and we know that this vision extends to children with Special Educational needs too.

-Our purpose built ARP has been designed to remove barriers to learning, for all members of the class.
+Our purpose built SEND Unit has been designed to remove barriers to learning, for all members of the class.
 Where appropriate, integration into the mainstream setting will give students an opportunity to participate in activities alongside their peers.

 As a school, St. Edward’s recognises the positive impact of ongoing professional training, and we provide regular training programmes for all staff to meet the exceptional needs of our pupils.